Enzyme catalysis: Active enzyme

 where S_{1} is a polypeptide, P_{1} and P_{2} are products.
 The first chemical step ((3)) includes the formation of a covalent acyl-enzyme intermediate.
 The second step ((4)) is the deacylation step.
-It is important to note that the group H+, initially found on the enzyme, but not in water, appears in the product before the step of hydrolysis, therefore it may be considered as an additional group of the enzymatic reaction.
+The group H+, initially found on the enzyme, but not in water, appears in the product before the step of hydrolysis, therefore it may be considered as an additional group of the enzymatic reaction.

 Thus, the reaction ((3)) shows that the enzyme acts as a powerful reactant of the reaction.
 According to the proposed concept, the H transport from the enzyme promotes the first reactant conversion, breakdown of the first initial chemical bond (between groups P_{1} and P_{2}).
 The step of hydrolysis leads to a breakdown of the second chemical bond and regeneration of the enzyme.

 The proposed chemical mechanism does not depend on the concentration of the substrates or products in the medium.
 However, a shift in their concentration mainly causes free energy changes in the first and final steps of the reactions ((1)) and ((2)) due to the changes in the free energy content of every molecule, whether S or P, in water solution.

 This approach is in accordance with the following mechanism of muscle contraction.
 The final step of ATP hydrolysis in skeletal muscle is the product release caused by the association of myosin heads with actin.
 The closing of the actin-binding cleft during the association reaction is structurally coupled with the opening of the nucleotide-binding pocket on the myosin active site.

 Notably, the final steps of ATP hydrolysis include the fast release of phosphate and the slow release of ADP.

 The release of a phosphate anion from bound ADP anion into water solution may be considered as an exergonic reaction because the phosphate anion has low molecular mass.

 Thus, we arrive at the conclusion that the primary release of the inorganic phosphate H_{2}PO_{4}^{−} leads to transformation of a significant part of the free energy of ATP hydrolysis into the kinetic energy of the solvated phosphate, producing active streaming.
 This assumption of a local mechano-chemical transduction is in accord with Tirosh's mechanism of muscle contraction, where the muscle force derives from an integrated action of active streaming created by ATP hydrolysis.